 Security management immediately after the death.
 When a staff member dies under suspicious or unclear circumstances and/ or in an accident, the senior United Nations official closest to the scene will take charge and coordinate his or her action with UNDSS.
-UNDSS will exercise overall authority until the investigation is concluded, at which point the coordinating department or office will assume responsibility.
+UNDSS will coordinate with local authorities to secure the incident scene and evidence for further investigation.